tmwarchitecture/Tabl_/README.md

 Latest version requires Rhino 6 or Rhino 7 running on Windows.

 ## Installation
  1. Download the latest release from https://www.food4rhino.com/app/tabl
  2. Run the `.rhi` file and follow the instructions.
  3. Type 'LaunchTabl_" into the Rhino command line to view that dockable tab.

+Rhino 7 users can find Tabl_ in the package manager

 ## Uninstallation
 To remove Tabl_ on a Windows machine, close Rhino first.
 Then go to "%AppData%\McNeel\Rhinoceros\7.0\Plug-ins\" (replace 7.0 with corresponding Rhino version) and delete the **Tabl_** folder.
 Restart Rhino and it will be uninstalled.